spectrocloud/librarium/docs/docs-content/getting-started/getting-started.md

 The first step towards adopting Palette in your organization is to [create a login](https://www.spectrocloud.com/get-started).
-The [Palette Free Tier](https://www.spectrocloud.com/free-tier) gives our users the opportunity to get a first impression of our product before making a purchase decision.
+The [Palette Free Tier](https://www.spectrocloud.com/free-tier) allows you to experience the benefits of Palette first-hand.

 The Getting Started section introduces you to the concepts and workflows you need to begin using Palette.
 Explore more through the following pages.